uvarc/rc-website/content/service/high-performance-computing.md

     <h2 class="card-title">Ivy</h2>
     <h5 class="card-subtitle mb-2">High-Security / HIPAA Computing Environment</h5>
     <p class="card-text">
-    Ivy provides a secure computing environment for all user levels.
-It is made up of two separate components, each HIPAA-compliant out of the box:
+    Ivy is a secure computing environment for researchers consisting of virtual machines (Linux and Windows) backed by a total of {{< ivy-node-count >}} nodes and approximately {{< ivy-core-count >}} cpu cores.
+Researchers can use Ivy to process and store sensitive data with the confidence that the environment is secure and meets HIPAA, FERPA, CUI or ITAR requirements.
     <ul>
       <li>VMware virtual compute instances (Windows Server 2012R2 / CentOS Linux)</li>
       <li>JupyterLab Notebooks</li>